-Higher Education Faculty who must understand the use of technology for teaching so they can share that understanding with their own students.
+- Higher Education Faculty who must understand the use of technology for teaching so they can share that understanding with their own students.

 Pennsylvania Department of Education (PDE) Praxis I (PPST) and PAPA Exam Update

-All students must submit official evidence that the successfully passed the PAPA exam as mandated by PDE.
+- All students must submit official evidence that they successfully passed the PAPA exam as mandated by PDE.
 You must show a passing PRAXIS I (PPST) score if you are working as a teacher today.
 If you never took the PRAXIS I (PPST) exam, you must now take the PAPA exam and show a passing score.
 All candidates for any PDE certificate must now show passing scores.

 - As of March 18, 2013, PDE issued a change to the PRAXIS/PAPA exam that requires the PAPA exam if you do not hold certification in Pennsylvania.

 - When registering for the PAPA exam, please name Duquesne University as a recipient of your test results.
 See Pennsylvania Educator Certification Tests.